SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland Incidents.md

 This driver will show in the table the information about incidents where the **Property** *Trap* was set to *Yes*.
 The table will be populated automatically in two occasions:

 - Automatically: for each **Alarm** in the system where the the **Alarm** **Property** was set to **Yes** - done via a **Correlation Rule (CR)**/**Automation Script (AS)**;
-- Manually: an **Information Event** created manually that will follow the same flow as explained before - done via a specific **Visio** file that will load an **Interactive Automation Script (IAS)**.It will ask for the event details.
+- Manually: an **Information Event** created manually that will follow the same flow as explained before - done via a specific **Visio** file that will load an **Interactive Automation Script (IAS)**.
+It will ask for the event details.

 ## Installation and configuration